CodingAvenue/codestop-course-db-in-php/content/ConnectingToDatabase/ConnectingToDatabase.q.md

 - It sets the parameters between PHP and a database server.

-- It allows unstable connection between PHP and a database.
+- It allows an unstable connection between PHP and a database.

-- It signifies a connection between a database server and PHP.
+- It represents a connection between a database server and PHP.

 +++